History

 1991 – The College’s address changed to 3601 Stillman Boulevard when portions of Ninth and Fifteenth Streets were named Stillman Boulevard.

-1998 – Established the Harte Honors College
+1998 – Stillman established the Harte Honors College.

 • Dr. A.L.
 Jackson, 1929-1947